 2. The 300kW/550rpm, direct-drive, PM electric motor can be powered silently by the 240kWh battery bank for up to 5 hours (8 hours in an emergency).
 This water-cooled, brushless motor has only one moving part and a torque of 4000+ NM, starting from 0 rpm.
 Compared to systems driven directly by a diesel engine/gearbox combination with hundreds of moving parts, our risk of breakdowns is dramatically decreased.
 A directly driven electric motor with multiple redundant electric power supplies is the safest propulsion solution available – and both icebreakers and big cruise ships use the same systems.

 3 & 4.
-Lastly, the electric motor can be powered by any one of our two redundant 183kW emergency and back-up diesel generators, each of which gives the Green Explorer vessels autonomy up to 3000km.
+Lastly, the electric motor and all vital electric sytems can be powered by any one of our two redundant 183kW emergency and back-up diesel generators, each of which gives the Green Explorer vessels autonomy up to 3000km.

 Crew Qualifications and Experience